m0smith/malabar-mode/README.md

 This is based on a fork of
 [buzztaiki's fork](https://github.com/buzztaiki/malabar-mode) of
 [espenhw's malabar-mode](https://github.com/espenhw/malabar-mode) which has been merged back into the master branch.
 Development of malabar-mode has restarted.
 This is an attempt to keep it up to date and develop at a modest pace.

 You may want to skip to [Installation](#Installation).

 ## What malabar-mode offers

-Since malabar-mode is derived from java-mode, we get some things for free:
+Since malabar-mode can be used from both java-mode and groovy-mode, we get some things for free:

 - Syntax highlighting